Integralist/integralist.co.uk/content/posts/client-cert-authentication.md

 For the CSR I pretty much entered `.` (which means 'no value') for all details.
 The only exception was the `Common Name` field which I entered 'TheServer' (so I recognise it as the 'server', just in case I needed to inspect the certificate).

+> [!NOTE]
-> Note: I don't specify `-des3` in the command as I don't want to generate a passphrase for the private key.
+> I don't specify `-des3` in the command as I don't want to generate a passphrase for the private key.
 If I have to restart my server I don't want the automation to be affected by requiring me to manually enter the passphrase

 Now we'll self-sign the server's CSR and generate its own certificate (in case it's not clear: self-signing isn't something you want to do unless you know you are going to ask your users to trust your certificate and ignore big warnings about an unknown CA signing the server's cert):